 One of the PFCC key roles is to lobby central Government on behalf of the public in Northamptonshire.
 During the year, the PFCC continued to lobby for both a fairer funding settlement from the funding formula review and the opportunity to set a precept level based on local needs and circumstances.
-Whilst PCCs were given some local flexibility on the precept (up to £10), this was for one year only and needs to be considered in terms of long term sustainable funding for Policing in the future.
+Whilst PCCs were given some local flexibility on the precept, this was needs to be considered in terms of affordability for local taxpayers and long term sustainable funding for policing in the future.